menandmice/micetro_docs/guides/user-manual/configure_ldap.rst

 Installation on Centos Linux
 ----------------------------

+Find the Python script on :ref:`ldap-script` and the signature file on

 To use LDAP authentication and authorization, start by installing ``python-ldap`` on the machine where the Men&Mice Central service is run and install the python extension used by Central when connecting to an LDAP directory:

 .. code-block:: bash